stephane-caron/qpmpc/README.md

 The behavior is a weighted compromise between reaching the goal state (weight ``1.0``) and keeping reasonable finite jerk inputs (weight ``1e-6``).
 The latter mitigate bang-bang accelerations but prevent fully reaching the goal within the horizon.
 See the [examples](examples/) folder for more examples.

-## 🏗️ Work in progress
+## 🏗️ Areas of improvement

-This module is still under development and its API might change.
-Future works may include:
+This module is incomplete with regards to the following points:

-- Complete documentation
+- Cost functions: can be extended to general linear stage cost functions
-- Complete test coverage
+- Documentation: there are some undocumented functions
-- General linear stage cost functions
+- Test coverage: only one end-to-end test

 ## See also